Kara Ross: Career

-After three years selling magazine advertisements, she enrolled in a six-month intensive program at the Gemological Institute of America and became certified gemologist.
+After three years selling magazine advertisements, she enrolled in a six-month intensive program at the Gemological Institute of America and became a certified gemologist.
 She then started designing her own jewelry focusing on fine jewelry, making one-of-a-kind pieces for private clients.
 In 2003, she founded Kara Ross New York and her jewelry line made its debut at Bergdorf Goodman.
 She is known for melding traditional gold, platinum and diamond elements with organic materials like ebony and maple.
 In 2005, she launched a luxury handbag collection featuring exotic skins and gemstone clasps.

 Her clientele includes Anne Hathaway, Kate Hudson, Alicia Keys, Demi Moore, Oprah Winfrey, Michelle Obama.
 The White House engaged Ross to create an exclusive line of jewelry, crafted from a magnolia tree that is on the White House lawn, for the first lady to gift to visiting heads of state and departing female staffers.
 Her jewelry is sold at Bergdorf Goodman, Harrods, Saks Fifth Avenue, Bloomingdales, Henri Bendel, Scoop, and Intermix.
 She also has a distributor in Canada and showrooms in both New York City and London.

 In 2008, Ross won the Fashion Group International Rising Star Accessories Award.
 In 2012, she was pronounced the Design Award Winner by the Women’s Jewelry Association.